19 Feb 2019 Journey Mapping: Tips for Creating a Safe Space

 - Is the meeting room in a building where people received care?
 For example, people who have had traumatic experiences in hospital may not feel relaxed in a hospital meeting space.
 An off site, neutral meeting space would be a better fit.

 If possible, have a quiet, private room available where people can go if feeling upset or they need to speak privately with a counsellor.

 A u-shape of chairs with the journey map at the front works well for most mapping sessions.
 Everyone can see the map as it’s being created, and see each other.
 Consider having alternative seating such as cushions, beanbag chairs, yoga mats, or a couch.
 People should feel welcome to stretch and move around the space.

 Many people like to keep their hands busy when thinking deeply, so have a mix of “fidget items” like pipe cleaners or stress balls available.
 Doodling is proven to aid in thinking, so pens and paper are great additions.

-Because patients are sharing very personal experiences, patient journey mapping is not a setting for people who only want to watch.
-The people in the space should be limited to just the patients’ chosen support persons, the facilitators, a minute taker (if needed), and a counsellor or therapist.
+Because people are sharing very personal experiences, journey mapping is not a setting for people who only want to observe.
+The participants in the space should be limited to just chosen support persons, the facilitators, a minute taker (if needed), and a counsellor or therapist.

-Also consider the clinicians you have in the space, whether invited by patients as a chosen support, or the therapist/counsellor in the room.
-If patients are being asked to provide insight into positive and negative experiences, this may be challenging if their care provider is in the space (see “Quieter Voices” section below for ways of gathering anonymous feedback).
+Also consider the clinicians you have in the space, whether invited by participants as a chosen support, or the therapist/counsellor in the room.
+If participants are being asked to provide insight into positive and negative experiences, this may be challenging if their care provider is in the space (see “Quieter Voices” section below for ways of gathering anonymous feedback).

 Setting Shared Values